 Also, consider your lifestyle when deciding on a card:

 - Eager to build credit?
-The Journey® Student Credit Card from Capital One® gives you the opportunity to get a higher credit limit if you pay your first five bills on time.
+The Journey Student Rewards from Capital One considers you for a higher credit limit in as little as six months.
 Keep your balances low and pay off all purchases each month, and that additional available credit could help you build a stronger credit score.

 How Do I Apply?